DPotoyan/Chem324/content/Lec6-1.md

-The first terms on the right is zero becasue of rothogonality which results in the most important expression of pertrubation theory 1st order correction to energy:
+The first terms on the right is zero becasue of rothogonality.
+We now have the most important expression of pertrubation theory 1st order correction to energy:

 $$
 E^1_n =\langle n^0 \mid \hat{H}^1\mid n^0 \rangle
 $$